IshakQuresheeAkib/IshakQuresheeAkib/README.md

 ## 2. NourishNet

-NourishNet is a Community Food Sharing and Surplus Reduction Platform
+NourishNet is a Community Food Sharing and Surplus Reduction Platform,it offers a user-friendly interface where users can view their donation and request history, manage their profile, and track ongoing donation or request statuses.

 #### Technologies
 <li>Frontend: React.js, Tailwind CSS, keep ui